 But Laganas is not all there is to it.
 Zakynthos is full of beautiful sandy beaches with crystal clear azure waters, which every summer receive countless swimmers.

 During the summer months, daily boat trips are organized where you can visit the famous Shipwreck beach; a name that was given for obvious reasons one understands once checking out the bottom of the sea, where an actual shipwreck lies- and dive into the ‘Blue Caves’ in the area of Schinari.

 Combining natural beauty, beaches with turquoise seas typical of the Mediterranean sea, and history, Zakynthos, the perfect place to catch the sunset in Greece, always has something unique to offer its visitors.

 Those who arrive on Zakynthos for the first time always return enchanted by the island that is rightly one of the most popular tourist destinations in the world.
 You've probably seen photos of all the islands, but the ones from Shipwreck bay are arguably among the most striking.

 Assos bay, Kefalonia, Ionian Islands, Greece - credits: Pawel_Kazmierczak/Shutterstuck.com

-Despite the Aegean Sea getting the most hype from worldwide media, the Ionian Sea and all the Ionian islands, are a sight to behold and dearly beloved to the Greek National Tourism Organisation.
+Despite the Aegean Sea getting the most hype from worldwide media, the Ionian Sea and all the Ionian islands are a sight to behold and dearly beloved by the Greek National Tourism Organisation.